interstar/golden-pond/current/haxe/README.md

     haxe build-java.hxml
     ./run-java.sh

-Note that the Java build throws an error.
-The run-java.sh script seems to do the appropriate compiling with appropriate dependencies etc. You'll see that the unit tests fail with it though.
+The Java build works via the helper scripts in this directory, and the unit tests pass.

 I know and understand very little about Haxe (and Java and C++) building at the moment, so this is still work in progress.
 And maybe needs a different approach.